TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

 For the process noise matrix we use the approach presented in the book of Robert Grover Brown and Patrick Y. C. Hwang ( *Introduction to Random Signals and Applied Kalman Filtering* ).
-Indeed, is the second time we refer to this book in the implemented PVT algorithms section, however you can trust us that is a very good one!
+Indeed, is the third time we refer to this book in the implemented PVT algorithms section, however you can trust us that is a very good one!

 .. math::
   \mathbf{Q}_k =